Small Soldiers: Plot

-Working at his family's toy store, teenager Alan Abernathy persuades delivery driver Joe to give him a shipment of the new GloboTech toys, activating Major Chip Hazard, head of the Commando Elite, and Archer, the Gorgonites' leader.
-Alan develops a crush on his neighbor Christy Fimple, and returns home to discover Archer in his backpack, realizing the toys are essentially self-aware and capable of learning.
+Working at his family's toy store, teenager Alan Abernathy persuades delivery driver Joe to give him a set of the new GloboTech toys, activating Major Chip Hazard, head of the Commando Elite, and Archer, the Gorgonites' leader.
+Alan develops a crush on his neighbor Christy Fimple, and returns home to discover Archer in his backpack, realizing the toys are self-aware and capable of learning.
 That night, Chip Hazard activates his comrades to attack the Gorgonites, and Alan finds the store in disarray and the new toys missing.
-Christy helps clean up, and Alan calls GloboTech's customer service line to file a complaint.
-Larry and Irwin hear his message, and discover the X1000 is a military-grade artificial intelligence chip, susceptible to EMPs.
+Christy helps clean up and Alan calls GloboTech's customer service line to file a complaint.
+Larry and Irwin hear his message and discover the X1000 is a military-grade artificial intelligence chip, susceptible to EMPs.

-Following Alan home, the Commando Elite interrogate Archer, but Alan intervenes and is wounded by Nick Nitro, whom he partially destroys in the garbage disposal.
+Following Alan home, the Commando Elite interrogate Archer, but Alan intervenes and is wounded by Nick Nitro whom he partially destroys in the garbage disposal.
 His parents hear the commotion, but refuse to believe his explanation about the toys.
-Alan and Archer find the Gorgonites hiding in the store's dumpster; unlike the militant Commando Elite, the Gorgonites were programmed with Irwin's original friendly and inquisitive personalities, and merely seek their home, which they believe to be in Yosemite National Park.
+The next day, Alan and Archer find the Gorgonites hiding in the store's dumpster; unlike the militant Commando Elite, the Gorgonites were programmed with Irwin's original friendly and inquisitive personalities, and merely seek their home, which they believe to be in Yosemite National Park after seeing an image on Alan's computer.
 Tapping the Abernathys' phone line, the Commando Elite learn of Alan's interest in Christy.
 Infiltrating her house, they capture her younger brother Timmy, sedate their parents, and use Nick Nitro's AI chip to transform Christy's "Gwendy" fashion dolls into reinforcements.
 Taking Christy hostage, they demand that Alan surrender the Gorgonites.